 I held the post of Lecturer in Art History at the University of Sussex (2002-2004), and undertook long-term fieldwork in 2004-2005 focused on art and social agency in Trinidad, Guyana and other locations in the Caribbean (with support from a Leverhulme Early Career Fellowship and Sussex).
 I have benefitted from visiting fellowships at the University of California in Berkeley, and at Yale.

-In 2013 I won the Philip Leverhulme Prize, awarded by The Leverhulme Trust to ‘recognise the achievement of outstanding researchers whose work has already attracted international recognition and whose future career is exceptionally promising.'
+In 2013 I won the Philip Leverhulme Prize, awarded by The Leverhulme Trust 'For researchers at an early stage of their careers whose work has had an international impact and whose future career is exceptionally promising.'

 My research brings together the politics of art historiography with the philosophy of aesthetics, and new approaches to materiality and geographical space in the social sciences.
 In particular, I have worked to redefine the intellectual scope of art history as a discipline, with reference to the Caribbean, South Asia and diaspora communities in Europe and North America.
 I have also shown how scholarship may interact more creatively with art practice, museum and exhibition curating, arts organising, cultural policy, and the public understanding of art.